GetUSB.info Logo

 USB4 has four benefits over prior versions of USB.

-USB 4 supports DisplayPort 2.0.
+USB4 supports DisplayPort 2.0.
 DisplayPort 2.0 cables feature 80Gbps bandwidth, making it possible to display ultra-high resolutions at previously impossible refresh rates.
 DisplayPort 2.0 can handle up to two 4K screens at 144Hz simultaneously, or an 8K display at up to 85Hz natively, with no form of image compression.
-This is true because USB4 uses all eight data lanes at once time.
+This is possible because USB4 can use all eight data lanes at the same time.

-Most efficient resource allocation scheme.
-USB4 devices use a process called “protocol tunneling” which optimizes the use of DisplayPort, PCIe and USB packets at the same time while allocating bandwidth to optimize efficiency.
-This scheme will create better performance across multiple devices with a collection of protocols.
+More efficient resource allocation.
+USB4 devices use a process called protocol tunneling, which optimizes the use of DisplayPort, PCIe, and USB packets at the same time while allocating bandwidth to improve efficiency.
+This approach can deliver better performance across multiple connected devices using different protocols.

 Some notable comments:

-Device and host manufacturers will not [be required] to pay Intel royalties when implementing USB4 technology.
-This implies a better chance of mass adoption of USB4; however, there is a catch between manufacturing USB4 devices and making said products [fully] USB4 compliant.
-Specifically, the Thunderbolt compatibility specification may become a part of the product when developing and manufacturing a USB4 product which can use the USB4 logo.
-This issue means a consumer could buy a laptop with USB4 and find that it doesn’t work with a Thunderbolt 3 peripheral.
+Device and host manufacturers are not required to pay Intel royalties when implementing USB4 technology.
+This improves the chance of mass adoption.
+However, there is a catch between manufacturing USB4 devices and making products fully USB4 compliant.
+Specifically, the Thunderbolt compatibility specification may become part of the product requirements for using the USB4 logo.
+This could mean a consumer buys a laptop with USB4 and later discovers it does not work with a Thunderbolt 3 peripheral.

-USB4 has two speeds.
-As with Thunderbolt the paradox a USB4 product may not support the full 40Gbps specification.
-40Gbps is the theoretical maximum speed, but many devices will use the lower 20Gbps standard because the manufacturing cost will be lower, thus creating a lower target price for consumers.
-If speed is the number one priority be sure and check the specifications of the USB4 product before purchase.
-At the time of this writing most USB4 products which support 40Gbps are cables and PCIe adapter cards.
+USB4 has two speed tiers.
+As with Thunderbolt, a USB4 product may not support the full 40Gbps specification.
+40Gbps is the theoretical maximum speed, but many devices will use the lower 20Gbps standard because manufacturing costs are lower, resulting in a lower price for consumers.
+If speed is a priority, check the specifications of the USB4 product before purchasing.
+At the time of writing, most USB4 products that support 40Gbps are cables and PCIe adapter cards.

 Why the USB4 name?

-An online article that summarized an interview with Brad Saunders the CEO of the USB Implementers Forum [USB.org or USB-IF] indicated the lack of space between “USB” and “4” is to focus away from USB version numbers and focus more on brand.
-This branding concept for USB is a good change, but afraid the history of all the USB versions of the past will continue to haunt them.
+An online article summarizing an interview with Brad Saunders, CEO of the USB Implementers Forum (USB.org or USB-IF), indicated the lack of a space between “USB” and “4” is intended to move focus away from version numbers and toward branding.
+This branding change makes sense, but the long history of USB versions will likely continue to cause confusion.

 Continue Reading